generationmake/SonarExtenderI2C/README.md

 ## How to use

 The sensorboard is based on the 16-bit I2C Expander TCA9535 with the slave address 0x20.
 There are two operating modes for the device.
-In the man ual mode You can evaluate every sensor on Your own, in the automatic mode, all four sensors are evaluated sequentially and an interrupt is rising when all four sensors are triggered once.
+In the manual mode You can evaluate every sensor on Your own, in the automatic mode, all four sensors are evaluated sequentially and an interrupt is rising when all four sensors are triggered once.

 ### TCA9535 pinout